JoachimClemens/Evidential-FastSLAM/README.md

 ### Compilation and Running

-Once all required software is installed, the code con be compiled and executed as follows:
+Once all required software is installed, the code can be compiled and executed as follows:

 ```
 git clone https://github.com/JoachimClemens/Evidential-FastSLAM.git